poseidon/typhoon/docs/google-cloud.md

 Clusters create a DNS A record `${cluster_name}.${dns_zone}` to resolve a network load balancer backed by controller instances.
 This FQDN is used by workers and `kubectl` to access the apiserver.
 In this example, the cluster's apiserver would be accessible at `yavin.google-cloud.example.com`.

 You'll need a registered domain name or subdomain registered in a Google Cloud DNS zone.
-You can set this up once and create many clusters with unqiue names.
+You can set this up once and create many clusters with unique names.

 ```tf
 resource "google_dns_managed_zone" "zone-for-clusters" {